 Following the 1986 introduction of some economic reforms, Laos' economy is essentially a free market system with active central planning by the government.
 The overarching policy goals for U.S. assistance to Laos are to improve Lao governance and the rule of law, and increase the country’s capacity to integrate fully within the Association for Southeast Asian Nations (ASEAN) and the global economy.

 The largest part of U.S. bilateral assistance to Laos is devoted to improving health.
 The United States also helps improve trade policy in Laos, promotes sustainable development and biodiversity conservation, and works to strengthen the criminal justice system and law enforcement.
 Unexploded ordnance (UXO) from the war, particularly cluster munitions, remains a major problem.
-The United States has provided significant support for UXO clearance, removal and assistance for survivors, Bilateral Economic Relations
+The United States has provided significant support for UXO clearance, removal and assistance for survivors.

 U.S. exports to Laos include diamonds, metals, aircraft, vehicles, and agricultural products.
 U.S. imports from Laos include apparel, inorganic chemicals, agricultural products, and jewelry.
-Laos is working toward accession to the World Trade Organization (WTO) and has committed to joining the ASEAN Economic Community (AEC).
+Laos acceded to the World Trade Organization (WTO) in 2013, and has committed to joining the ASEAN Economic Community (AEC).
 Both of these processes require trade and regulatory reforms, which should make the investment climate more attractive to U.S. companies.
 WTO and AEC requirements also reinforce fuller implementation of the conditions of the 2005 U.S.-Laos bilateral trade agreement.
 The United States and Laos have a bilateral investment agreement and have signed a civil aviation agreement.

 Laos's Membership in International Organizations

-Laos and the United States belong to a number of the same international organizations, including the United Nations, ASEAN Regional Forum, International Monetary Fund, and World Bank.
-Laos also is an observer to the World Trade Organization.
+Laos and the United States belong to a number of the same international organizations, including the United Nations, ASEAN Regional Forum, International Monetary Fund, the World Trade Organization and the World Bank.
+Bilateral Representation

 Laos maintains an embassy in the United States at 2222 S Street NW, Washington, DC 20008 (tel: 202-332-6416).